Free Up Storage

 - All but the last file versions (5) - lets you clean up all versions of the files, except for the most recent one.
 Clean Up Action on Site Storage Metrics Report

 Please note: Completing the cleanup action from the Storage Metrics report cleans up all files located at the selected site or sites.
-Freeing up space from one specific file or files on the site is possible from the Site Storage Metrics and File Storage Details reports.
+Freeing up space for one or more specific files on the site is possible via the Site Storage Metrics and File Storage Details reports.

 - Clicking any of the Clean Up options opens the Clean Up File Versions pop-up (1)